Menopause gets a bad rap, but there is an upside.

 Ultrasound and biopsy can be performed in your doctor's office.
 Hysteroscopy and D&C are usually done in a hospital or outpatient surgical center.

 How Is Postmenopausal Bleeding Treated?

-Endometrial hyperplasia may be treated with medication, such as progestin or progesterone therapy, and/or surgery to remove thickened areas of the endometrium.
-If you have endometrial hyperplasia, you will need to see your doctor on a regular basis for monitoring.
+Endometrial hyperplasia may be treated with medication, such as progestin or progesterone therapy, or surgery to remove thickened areas of the endometrium.
+If you have endometrial hyperplasia, you'll need to get checked by your doctor on a regular basis.